ambit/bms-support/index.md

 overview: true
 ---

-This site aims to be a comprehensive guide to BMS.
+The aim of the Help Centre is to be a comprehensive guide to BMS.

-In [Documentation](../docs/finding-contacts/), we’ll cover topics that will help you navigate through BMS, as well as various ways to use the software more efficiently.
+In [Documentation](../docs/finding-contacts/), we cover topics that will help you navigate through BMS, as well as various ways to use the software more efficiently.

 Whilst in the [News](../news/) section, we have information on all the latest software releases to enhance and improve on BMS.